roysubs/custom_bash/README.md

 `wsl --unregister Ubuntu    # unregister the WSL image`
 `wsl --list                 # verify the distribution has been removed.`
 `wsl --import Ubuntu D:\WSL\Ubuntu D:\WSL\Ubuntu.tar`
 \# Unfortunately, Ubuntu will now use root as the default user.
+To go back to your own account:
+`ubuntu config --default-user <yourname>`
-To go back to your own account : ubuntu config --default-user <yourname> where <yourname> is the username you defined during installation.
+\# where <yourname> is the username you defined during installation of that distro.
 [How to setup multiple instances of the same Linux distro in WSL (using --import and --export)](https://medium.com/swlh/why-you-should-use-multiple-instances-of-same-linux-distro-on-wsl-windows-10-f6f140f8ed88)

 • **Can now start the default distro** by `wsl.exe` or `bash.exe` (or from the Start Menu)